How to Receive DMARC Reports: DMARC Reporting Setup Guide

 DMARC supports 2 types of reports: aggregate reports and failure (forensic) reports.
 These 2 reports serve different purposes.

-Aggregate reports contain information about groups of email messages, including:
+Aggregate reports contain information about email streams, including:

 - source IP;

 - SPF domain;

 - SPF authentication result: none, neutral, pass, fail, softfail, temperror, or permerror;

 - DKIM authentication result: none, neutral, pass, fail, policy, temperror, or permerror;